Jury finds Rittenhouse not guilty in Kenosha shootings

 Breaking into sobs at one point, he told the jury he opened fire after Rosenbaum chased him and made a grab for his gun.
 He said he was afraid his rifle was going to be wrested away and used to kill him.

-Huber was then killed after hitting Rittenhouse in the head or neck with a skateboard, and Grosskreutz was shot after pointing a gun of his own at Rittenhouse.
+Huber was then killed after hitting Rittenhouse in the head or neck with a skateboard, and Grosskreutz was shot after approaching with his own pistol in hand.

+Under questioning from the prosecution, Grosskreutz said he had his hands raised as he closed in on Rittenhouse and didn’t intend to shoot the young man.
+Prosecutor Thomas Binger asked Grosskreutz why he didn’t shoot first.

+“That’s not the kind of person that I am.
+That’s not why I was out there,” he said.
+“It’s not who I am.
+And definitely not somebody I would want to become.”

 After the verdict, Huber’s parents, Karen Bloom and John Huber, said the outcome “sends the unacceptable message that armed civilians can show up in any town, incite violence, and then use the danger they have created to justify shooting people in the street.”

-Rittenhouse had also been charged with possession of a dangerous weapon by a person under 18, a misdemeanor that had appeared likely to lead to a conviction.
-But the judge threw out that charge before jury deliberations after the defense argued that the Wisconsin law did not apply to the long-barreled rifle used by Rittenhouse.

-Schroeder’s handling of the trial drew attention at several points, including when he led applause for military veterans on Veterans Day just before a defense witness who had been in the Army was about to take the stand.
-The judge also let Rittenhouse himself draw juror numbers from a raffle drum to set the final 12 who deliberated.
+Rittenhouse’s mother, Wendy Rittenhouse, seated near her son on a courtroom bench, gasped in delight, cried and hugged others around her.

+Richards, the defense attorney, said that Rittenhouse wants to be a nurse and that he is in counseling for post traumatic stress disorder and will probably move away because “it’s too dangerous” for him to continue to live in the area.

-Video and testimony from some of the prosecution’s own witnesses seemed to buttress Rittenhouse’s claim of self-defense.
+Going in, many legal experts said they believed the defense had the advantage because of provisions favorable to Rittenhouse in Wisconsin self-defense law and video showing him being chased at key moments.
+Testimony from some of the prosecution’s own witnesses also seemed to buttress his claim of self-defense.

-Witnesses described Rosenbaum as “hyperaggressive” and said that he dared others to shoot him and threatened to kill Rittenhouse earlier that night.
+Some witnesses described Rosenbaum as “hyperaggressive” and said that he dared others to shoot him and threatened to kill Rittenhouse earlier that night; others said he acted “belligerently” but did not appear to pose a serious threat.
 A videographer testified Rosenbaum lunged for the rifle just before he was shot, and a pathologist said his injuries appeared to indicate his hand was over the barrel.

 Also, Rosenbaum’s fiancee disclosed that he was on medication for bipolar disorder and depression.
 Rittenhouse’s lawyers branded Rosenbaum a “crazy person.”